What Is Mr. Gatti’s?

 Franchisees have built their businesses on the principles of serving families great food and a fun experience.
-This market segment is often overlooked or underserved, but Gatti’s knows that families and pizza go together like cheese and pepperoni.
+The Family Entertainment market segment is often overlooked or underserved, but Mr. Gatti’s knows that families and pizza go together like cheese and pepperoni.
 Today’s restaurant industry often attempts to cater to specific demographic groups.
 For Gatti’s, it’s the family.

 According to a study from the Corporation for National and Community Service and reported upon in “The death of the American family dinner has been greatly exaggerated” from The Washington Post, approximately 88 percent of Americans say they eat dinner frequently with their family members, with the average family having dinner together more than five times a week.
 The survey also found that almost 60 percent of households with children younger than 18 sit down together for dinner six or seven nights a week.

 Gatti’s has always been a go-to spot for American families who want to keep dinner time in their schedules while also enjoying wholesome food, fun activities and making memories.